 Bonus: Ice baths for mental recovery

-Exercise doesn't just affect your body.
-It also takes a toll on the mind - especially if you combine it with young children, work, lack of sleep and stress.
+Exercise doesn't just affect the body.
+It also takes a toll on the psyche – especially if you combine it with young children, work, lack of sleep, and stress.

 Cortisol down, dopamine up